 Follow Personal Growth Essentials and learn a more structured, systematic, natural approach to personal growth.

 Personal growth lesson #19

-The rate of change is increasing in the 21st century, and people, teams, and organizations can adapt to change.
-Still, they need to take responsibility for this process.
+The rate of change is increasing in the 21st century, and everyone must adapt to change.
+We need to take responsibility for this process.

 As Darwin said: